SMETS 2 Meters

 SMETS 2 Meter Models

-Nearly all meter being currently installed are SMETS 2.
+Nearly all meters being currently installed are SMETS 2.
 If you are wondering if you have a SMETS 2 meter, look up your meter model number in the table below which lists all currently approved SMETS 2 meters.

 Manufacturer | Model | ESME / GSME | Type |